Amine Harit

-Amine Harit (أمين حارث; born 18 June 1997) is a professional footballer who plays as an attacking midfielder for Süper Lig club İstanbul Başakşehir, on loan from Marseille.
+Amine Harit (أمين حارث; born 18 June 1997) is a professional footballer who plays as an attacking midfielder for Ligue 1 club Marseille.
 Born in France, he plays for the Morocco national team.

 Early life

 Born and raised in Pontoise, France to Moroccan parents, Harit acquired French nationality on 27 August 2003, through the collective effect of his parents' naturalization.

 Club career

 Nantes

 Harit made his debut for the Ligue 1 side on 13 August 2016 against Dijon.
 He played the whole match in a 1–0 away win.